Introduction

 "That's what we are going to check on," I told him.

-I walked up and greeted the guy that came out, "Ted, how are you?
+I walked up and greeted the guy who came out.
+"Ted, how are you?
 How's the project?"
 I asked.

 "It's working great, glad you came to check it out."

-"Yeah, it advertises the hotel, and his restoration work."
+"Yeah, the book will advertise the hotel and his restoration work."

 "Wow, she's not wearing much," Matt said, interrupting us as his eyes focused on the mural laying out on the concrete floor.
 Ted blushed a little, that one had been left out on the floor for a reason.